Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Assignment3.md

 The title of the graph: The ISHANT'S ECONOMY RATE

 **Changes I made for the first sketch:**
-* I change the type of the chart from accumulate bar chart to line chart because this is time series data, so line chart could show the trend better.
+* I change the type of the chart from accumulated bar chart to line chart because this is a time series data, so line chart could show the trend better.
-* I change the color of the two features, the orignal color are too similar to each other, people could not tell the difference of them.
+* I change the color of the two features.
+The orignal color of the two features are too similar to each other for people to tell the difference of them.
 * I change the title of the chart so it could summarize the information in the chart.